 Microsoft has confirmed that the long-anticipated Service Pack 3 (SP3) for Microsoft Identity Manager (MIM) 2016, originally expected in 2025 and later January 2026, has been delayed, with no revised release date currently available.

-This delay has significant implications for organisations relying on MIM to manage hybrid identity environments, particularly those running the MIM Portal on SharePoint Server 2016 or 2019, both of which reach end of support in July 2026.
+This remains an evolving picture.
+While the delay may prove to be short, the absence of a confirmed release date means organisations should still consider the potential implications, particularly where the MIM Portal relies on SharePoint Server 2016 or 2019, both of which reach end of support in July 2026.

 What was planned for MIM SP3?